Rubella (German measles, 3-day measles) is a contagious viral infection that causes mild symptoms, such as joint pain and a rash.

 Prevention and Treatment

-Rubella vaccine, one of the routine immunizations of childhood, is given beginning at 12 months of age (see see Vaccinating Infants and Children).
+Rubella vaccine, one of the routine immunizations of childhood, is given beginning at 12 months of age (see see Childhood Vaccination Schedule).
 A person who has had rubella develops immunity and cannot contract it again.

 Most children with rubella recover fully without treatment.
 A middle ear infection can be treated with antibiotics.
 No treatment is available for encephalitis, which must just run its course with supportive care.